AU-Master-Thesis/thesis/sections/3-methodology/study-1/variable-structure.typ

 // The middle sequence with lm=19lm​=19 demonstrates this, with larger gaps indicating less frequent updates for distant future states.
 This approach captures uncertainty without excessive computational load.
 //
 // The bottom sequence, with lm=3lm​=3, strikes a balance between detailed immediate control and broader future planning.
-This method ensures that the robot can coordinate path deviations and interactions with other robots using inter-robot factors effectively, without the burden of overly dense variable placement.
+This method ensures that the robot can coordinate path deviations and interactions with other robots using interrobot factors effectively, without the burden of overly dense variable placement.
 //
 // This method ensures a practical trade-off between precision in the immediate future and computational efficiency for long-term planning, making it a robust choice for dynamic and uncertain environments.
 Despite the lack of a thorough explanation, the chosen approach appears to balance immediate responsiveness with long-term strategy effectively.
 //